cdig/svga/README.md

 ```

 ## Root Element
-Each SVG image has a root element and so, for an SVG Activity, we declare a root element that exists above all instances of SVG Symbol definitions.
+Each SVG image has a root element and so, for an SVG Activity, declare a root element that exists above all instances of SVG Symbol definitions.
 Here is a simple example of a root file:
 ```coffeescript
 do ->
   activity.root = (svgElement)->